No start-up date for Algeria hostage gas plant-operators

 Algeria exported 34.4 bcm of gas in 2011, more than 60 percent of which was sent to Italy via pipelines, according to BP statistics.

-The In Amenas site is located around 1,300 kilometers from the capital Algiers and is jointly owned by BP, Statoil and Algeria's national oil and gas company Sonatrach.
+The In Amenas site is located around 1,300 kilometres from the capital Algiers and is jointly owned by BP, Statoil and Algeria's national oil and gas company Sonatrach.

 Sonatrach estimates it is losing around $11 million a day due to the shutdown of the In Amenas plant, a company source said.